 It was time to go into the boardroom, she explained to both groups.
 “Even if your case isn’t scheduled until eleven, the board requires all litigants to be in attendance for opening remarks.
 After the board begins hearing cases, you can move your negotiations out to the hall again.
 But,” she cautioned, as Ravel Stone & Gravel sulked away, “keep in mind that the BOE rarely needs the allotted thirty-five minutes to decide a case.
 After they hear one case, they continue right on to the next one without taking a break.
 If your case is called in court and you do not respond, you will lose your chance to appeal.”

 “What would we do without you, Robbie?”
 Mark Slattery chuckled, putting an unwanted hand of her shoulder.

 “Cut the bull, Slattery.”
 He flirted with her as young men often do with women they consider mother figures, only Slattery wasn’t that young, and Roberta wasn’t that old.

 “You must be Maya Bethany,” she said, reaching over to shake the hand of the woman standing across from Slattery.
-She was a pretty woman with wavy auburn hair pulled back into a ponytail, soft grey eyes, and the high cheekbones of someone of Slavic descent.
+She was a gentle-looking woman with wavy auburn hair pulled back into a ponytail, soft grey eyes, and the high cheekbones of someone of Slavic descent.
 Other than a hint of lipstick, she wore no makeup and she’d dressed conservatively in slacks and a crisp, white blouse.
 Bravo, Roberta thought.
 It was the perfect look—neither flashy nor too casual.
 Over the past year she felt she’d gotten to know Maya Bethany, having read her appeals to the board in equal parts horror and admiration.
 And now, here she was.
 Almost exactly as Roberta had imagined.